Rapidity Divergences and Deep Inelastic Scattering in the Endpoint Region: Introduction

-We show through an explicit one-loop calculation that rapidity divergences in the collinear factor and the soft function cancel against each other.
-In order to rigorously determine the collinear matrix element and the soft matrix element, we must admit a rapidity regulator into SCET, for which in this paper we adopt the choice that has already been introduced in Refs.~\cite{Chiu:2011qc,Chiu:2012ir}.
 Our calculations have a number of interesting aspects.
-First, we find that label momentum conservation prohibits the emission of real collinear radiation from the initial state that is not also soft.
-Then, combining the fact that SCET is defined with a collinear zero-bin~\cite{Manohar:2006nz} in which any overlap of collinear degrees of freedom with soft ones must be subtracted from the collinear sector, the collinear factor only has virtual contributions as was first pointed out in Ref.~\cite{Becher:2006mr}.
-Second, since the soft and collinear functions are both described in \SCETb, there exists another soft zero-bin~\cite{Manohar:2006nz} in which any overlap of the soft degrees of freedom with collinear ones also has to be subtracted from soft contributions.
+First, SCET label momentum conservation and the collinear zero-bin subtraction~\cite{Manohar:2006nz} forces real emission from the initial state to be soft~\cite{Idilbi:2007ff}, which is a characteristic that distinguishes end-point DIS from DIS at moderate $x$.
+As was first noted in Ref.~\cite{Becher:2006mr}, this implies that the collinear factor has only virtual contributions.
+Second, since the soft and collinear functions are both described in $\textrm{SCET}_{\rm{ II}},$ there exists a soft zero-bin in which any overlap of the soft degrees of freedom with collinear ones also has to be subtracted from the soft contributions.
+In this work, we present the first computation of these zero-bin subtractions using the rapidity regulator of Ref.~\cite{Chiu:2011qc,Chiu:2012ir}.
 Third, we find that the choice of scale which minimizes large rapidity logarithms is different in the collinear factor and soft function so that a resummation of rapidity logarithms is needed.
-Remarkably, we notice this running in rapidity is non-perturbative, and therefore it can be absorbed into the non-perturbative soft function.
-Finally, we construct a definition for the parton distribution function (PDF) in the endpoint region that is consistent with two principles: that the PDF does not depend on the final state, and that it has DGLAP type running.
-The soft function could not be included in the PDF because it encodes information from both initial and final states, a fact we account for in our definition by introducing a vacuum matrix element of soft Wilson lines only sensitive to the initial state.
-This results in a final formula for the DIS hadronic tensor that is a convolution of the PDF with a new soft function containing only final state radiation.
+This running in rapidity is, unfortunately, non-perturbative, and must therefore be absorbed into the non-perturbative soft function.
+This implies that a model of the PDF in the endpoint might need to include logarithmically enhanced parameters.
+Finally, we show that the soft function, which naively is expressed in terms of soft Wilson lines extending from the initial state into the final state, can be expressed only in terms of Wilson lines in the initial state.
+This guarantees the universality of the PDF in the sense that it only depends on the initial hadronic state.